Now, how do you do that?

 If you like the classroom feel, but can’t get to an online or real-world class, look out for ‘home-study’ workbooks and e-books that are structured on a class format, with weekly (or daily) assignments and lessons.
 Set yourself a deadline and, better yet, see if you can get a writing friend to go through the course with you, to simulate that in-class experience.

-This is one of the most popular segments of the Warm Up Writing Course that I run each year before StoryADay May.
+This is one of the most popular segments of the I, WRITER Course that I run each year before StoryADay May.

 During the Renaissance — the great flowering of European art and culture during the 16th and 17th centuries — great artists and artisans enrolled apprentices to train with them.
 The apprentices learned the principles of their craft not by creating their own unique works but by painstakingly copying the works and style of their masters.